 Back to works

 Reflection

 Synergy was as much process as product.
 Every decision was grounded in usage frequency, research, and feasibility.
-In a finance context, trust and clarity aren’t optional.
+In a finance context, trust and clarity aren't optional.
 Building the system that way helped design, engineering, and PM move faster with more confidence.
-A few things I’m glad we fought for: 14px validated by competitive scan, the purple-for-click rule, Phosphor icons, and documented rationale everywhere so future debates had a clear reference.
+A few things I'm glad I fought for: 14px validated by competitive scan, the purple-for-click rule, Phosphor icons, and documented rationale everywhere so future debates had a clear reference.

+Back to works